On the 5th of November 2015, to the best of my knowledge at the time, I died in a small rural hospital five hours south of Perth.

 “You’ll get there.”

-Tears prickled my eyes and I writhed in pain as my gut tried to cope with the enormous strength of the drug I’d ingested – a discomfort I put down to my suspected and potentially fatal illness.
+Tears prickled my eyes and I writhed in pain as my gut tried to cope with the enormous strength of the drug I’d ingested – a discomfort I put down to my suspected and potentially fatal tampon-induced blood poisoning.
 I squeezed my eyelids shut as I continued to try and come to terms with the loss of my limb and prepare for the sting of the operation.

 Be strong!
 I commanded my body.
 Survive the surgery!